4.3. Elements (Lens, Ray Source, …)¶

 Rendering Elements

-Elements with no ray interaction for tracing, but the ability to render images of intersecting rays.
+Rendering elements have no ray interaction, but the ability to render images of intersecting rays.

 Element with a single surface on which images or spectra can be rendered |